 How much does the course cost?I have attempted to keep the costs as low as possible but still expose the students to a broad range of outdoor activities.
-Registration with the Duke of Edinburgh office is $140 per student.
-The approximate cost of $260 covers this registration fee and all equipment, accommodation and activities.
+The cost of $375 covers this registration fee and all equipment, accommodation and activities.
 (However the additional cost of food for the two expeditions is purchased and determined by each individual student).

 How many students can be selected?
 Unfortunately we can only select 24 students for the course.
 This is due to the restrictions on bus sizes and equipment available to us.

 Where do we go on our expeditions?
 Our first expedition will take us to Cathedral Range State Park, with the second expedition held at Wilson’s Promontory National Park or the western Surf Coast.